 iii.
 “Long hours do not mean prosperous work.
 The evening meal may be put off till a late hour; and when the toil-worn man sits down to it, he may eat bread made bitter by labour.
 But all is in vain without God’s blessing.”
 (Maclaren)

 b.
-For so He gives His beloved sleep: When men are beset by reliance on his own work and the anxiety that comes with it, God’s blessing is to give His loved ones sleep.
+For so He gives His beloved sleep: Men who are affected by reliance on their own work experience the anxiety that comes with it.
+God’s blessing is to give His loved ones sleep.
 They can be at peace knowing that God’s hand is at work and His eye watches even as they sleep.

 B. Blessing upon the family.

 “The labours of mankind, first in building houses and cities, and then in guarding and securing their possessions, are undergone, not with a view to themselves alone, but to their families, which they would establish and perpetuate.”
 (Horne)

 1. (3) The reward of children.